vloup/keycloak-wsfed/README.md

 # WS-Federation for keycloak

-* Currently working on 3.4.1.Final
+* Currently working on 3.4.1.Final (check tags for compatibility with previous keycloak versions)

 ## Install